-Please note that the portion of this post which was published at Educational Leadership can also be accessed at the ASCD site (4/20/13).
-Today, Dr. Andrade is an associate professor at the University of Albany (SUNY) and continues to be a leader in the field of formative/classsroom assessment and rubrics.
+Please note that the portion of this post which was published at Educational Leadership can also be accessed at the ASCD site (4/20/14).
+Also see her Educational Leadership article (February 2000), “Using Rubrics to Promote Thinking & Learning” for suggestions on designing instructional rubrics.
+Today, Dr. Andrade is an education associate dean at the University of Albany (SUNY) and continues to be a leader in the field of formative/classsroom assessment and rubrics.
 In a more recent Educational Leadership article (January 2008), she emphasizes that “Rubrics can be a powerful self-assessment tool—if teachers disconnect them from grades and give students time and support to revise their work.”

 originally published in Educational Leadership, 54(4)

 Every time I introduce rubrics to a group of teachers the reaction is the same – instant appeal (“Yes, this is what I need!”) followed closely by panic (“Good grief, how can I be expected to develop a rubric for everything?”).
 When you learn what rubrics do–and why–you can create and use them to support and assess student learning without losing your sanity.

 A rubric is a scoring tool that lists the criteria for a piece of work, or “what counts” (for example, purpose, organization, details, voice, and mechanics are often what count in a piece of writing); it also articulates gradations of quality for each criterion, from excellent to poor.
 The term defies a dictionary definition, but it seems to have established itself, so I continue to use it.